A genuine test for hyperuniformity: Testing hyperuniformity in an example

-Using thinning we can vary the value of $s$, i.e., of the structure factor at the origin.
-We started with $s=10^{-4}$, which is an order of magnitude smaller than typical non-hyperuniform models~\cite{Torquato2018, klatt_universal_2019}, and we then increased the value of $s$ up to $0.1$.
-For each pair of $s$ and $L$, we simulated 5000 independent point patterns.
+By thinning we gain fine control over the value of $s:=S(0)$, the structure factor at the origin.
+We begin with $s=10^{-4}$, which is an order of magnitude smaller than typical values encountered in non-hyperuniform models~\cite{Torquato2018, klatt_universal_2019}, and increase $s$ up to $0.1$.
+For each combination of $s$ and system size $L$, we generate 10\,000 independent realizations of the point process.

-The entries of Table~\ref{tab:power} display the fraction of simulated samples for which the null hypothesis is rejected, rounded to two decimal places.
-These values thus convey an impression of the power of the test.
-An asterisk denotes rejection for each sample and thus power one.
-The nominal significance level is $0.05$.
-Here we set $\alpha = 3.0$, which corresponds to $t\approx 0.05$.
-Based on the simulation results in Sec.~\ref{estimateH0} for $t=0.05$ and $L=300$, we assume for the distribution of $T$ the size of the atom to be about 0.559 and the fractional degree of freedom to be about 0.944 for the continuous part.
-Here we use $b=0.75$ as the maximum length of a wave vector in \eqref{eq:reciprocal}.
-We found that slightly larger values of $b$ still keep the significance level, and that they raise the power of the test.
-However, $b$ must not be taken too large, since otherwise the parabolic approximation would be violated.
+Table~\ref{tab:power} reports the fraction of samples for which the null hypothesis is rejected, rounded to two decimal places.
+These values provide an empirical measure of the power of the test.
+Crucially, recall that the test statistic $T$ is evaluated separately for each realization, i.e., for single point patterns.
+An asterisk indicates that every sample in the corresponding setting leads to rejection, signifying power one.
+The nominal significance level is fixed at $0.05$.

+For all simulations, we set $\rho = 3.0$, corresponding to $t\approx 0.05$.
+The parameter $k_<$, determining the maximum wave vector length in equation \eqref{eq:reciprocal}, is set to $0.75$, as before.
+We observed that modest increases in $k_<$ can enhance the power of the test while still preserving the significance level.
+However, if $k_<$ is chosen too large, the parabolic approximation underlying the test becomes invalid.

-The first line of Table~\ref{tab:power} illustrates that, within statistical fluctuations, the test maintains the nominal significance level.
-For each value $s>0$, the power quickly increases with increasing system size $L$ or value of $s$, i.e., of the structure factor at the origin.
-For a single sample with only 2500 points (i.e., $L=50$), almost each sample with $s>10^{-2}$ is rejected.
-Even for $s=10^{-4}$, which is often considered to be a borderline case for physical applications~\cite{Torquato2018, klatt_universal_2019}, our test rejects more than $90\%$ of the samples with $L=300$, i.e., 90000 points.
+The first row of Table~\ref{tab:power} confirms that the test maintains the nominal significance level under the null hypothesis, within statistical fluctuations.
+For any $s>0$, the power increases rapidly with either the system size $L$ or the magnitude of the structure factor $s$ at the origin.
+Notably, even with relatively small samples containing just 2\,500 points ($L=50$), nearly all realizations are rejected when $s>10^{-2}$.
+For the challenging case $s=10^{-4}$, often regarded as a borderline scenario in physical applications~\cite{Torquato2018, klatt_universal_2019}, the test still rejects over $90\%$ of samples at $L=300$, corresponding to 90\,000 points.